-EDU 482 Academic Skill Intervention for Exceptional Children, 4-12 (3) This course is designed to instruct the undergraduate student in techniques and strategies used in teaching students with special needs.
+EDU 482 Intervention for Students in Inclusive Classrooms (Grades 7-12) (3) This course is designed to instruct the undergraduate student in techniques and strategies used in teaching students with special needs.
 It is designed to include technology as it relates to methods, how to use specific instructional approaches, and how to modify existing curricular methods to meet individual needs.
 Every semester.

-EDU 491, 493, 494, 495, 499 (See page 20)
+EDU 491, 493, 494, 495, 499 (See page 13)